stalyatech/upython-docs/stalya/tutorial/repl.rst

 =================================

-REPL stands for Read Evaluate Print Loop, and is the name given to the interactive MicroPython prompt that you can access on the stalya.
+REPL stands for Read Evaluate Print Loop, and is the name given to the interactive MicroPython prompt that you can access on the simpleRTK.
 Using the REPL is by far the easiest way to test out your code and run commands.
 You can use the REPL in addition to writing scripts in ``main.py``.

-To use the REPL, you must connect to the serial USB device on the stalya.
+To use the REPL, you must connect to the serial USB device on the simpleRTK.
 How you do this depends on your operating system.

 Windows
 -------

-You need to install the stalya driver to use the serial USB device.
+You need to install the simpleRTK driver to use the serial USB device.
-The driver is on the stalya's USB flash drive, and is called ``pybcdc.inf``.
+The driver is on the simpleRTK's USB flash drive, and is called ``stycdc.inf``.

-To install this driver you need to go to Device Manager for your computer, find the stalya in the list of devices (it should have a warning sign next to it because it's not working yet), right click on the stalya device, select Properties, then Install Driver.
-You need to then select the option to find the driver manually (don't use Windows auto update), navigate to the stalya's USB drive, and select that.
+To install this driver you need to go to Device Manager for your computer, find the simpleRTK in the list of devices (it should have a warning sign next to it because it's not working yet), right click on the simpleRTK device, select Properties, then Install Driver.
+You need to then select the option to find the driver manually (don't use Windows auto update), navigate to the simpleRTK's USB drive, and select that.
 It should then install.
-After installing, go back to the Device Manager to find the installed stalya, and see which COM port it is (eg COM4).
+After installing, go back to the Device Manager to find the installed simpleRTK, and see which COM port it is (eg COM4).
-More comprehensive instructions can be found in the `Guide for stalya on Windows (PDF) <http://micropython.org/resources/Micro-Python-Windows-setup.pdf>`_.
+More comprehensive instructions can be found in the `Guide for simpleRTK on Windows (PDF) <http://micropython.org/resources/Micro-Python-Windows-setup.pdf>`_.
 Please consult this guide if you are having problems installing the driver.

 You now need to run your terminal program.
 You can use HyperTerminal if you